President Trump vetoes National Defense Authorization Act for Fiscal Year 2021

 Section 230 grants Internet companies liability shielding not available to other forms of media.
 It says they cannot be considered publishers or speakers of information posted to their platforms by third-parties.

-It protects sites, including Facebook and Parler, from lawsuits if they allow controversial or critical speech to be shared by their users, according to the American Civil Liberties Union.
+It protects platforms, including Facebook and Parler, from lawsuits if they allow controversial or critical speech to be shared by their users, according to the American Civil Liberties Union.
 It does not protect users from being accountable for their own posts.

 Trump warned on Dec.
 1 that he would veto the bill if it did not include a repeal of Section 230.

 He also took issue with language in the NDAA that would require "the renaming of certain military installations."
-Those provisions would phase out Confederate names.
+Those provisions would phase out facilities named after Confederate military figures.

 Additionally, he argued that the NDAA directly opposes one of his major foreign policy goals – bringing more U.S. troops home, calling it "unconstitutional" to supersede his authority as commander-in-chief.